Eric Garcetti: Biden administration

-Ambassador to India
+U.S. ambassador to India

-Nomination process

 In May 2021, it was reported that President Biden was considering Garcetti as the Ambassador to India.
-On July 9, 2021, Biden officially announced his nomination of Garcetti to the post, with his nomination being sent to the Senate a couple of days later on July 13, 2021.
+On July 9, 2021, Biden officially announced his nomination of Garcetti to the post, with his nomination being sent to the Senate a few days later on July 13, 2021.
 Hearings on his nominations were held before the Senate Foreign Relations Committee on December 14, 2021.
 His nomination was approved by the Senate Foreign Relations Committee on January 12, 2022.

 On March 10, 2022, Senator Chuck Grassley placed a hold on Garcetti's nomination, citing allegations that Garcetti knew about the sexual misconduct committed by his top advisor, Rick Jacobs, and did not take proper action.
 On March 23, 2022, Senator Joni Ernst announced she would also place a hold on Garcetti's nomination while investigations were conducted as some depositions suggest Garcetti knew of Jacobs' egregious conduct.

-On May 22, 2022, CBS News cited reports from U.S. Senate leader Chuck Schumer acknowledging he did not have enough votes to get Garcetti's nomination passed by the Senate.
+On May 22, 2022, CBS News cited reports from U.S. Senate Majority Leader Chuck Schumer acknowledging he did not have enough votes to get Garcetti's nomination passed by the Senate.
 On January 3, 2023, the Senate returned Garcetti's nomination to the White House as it had expired.

 President Biden renominated Garcetti the same day.
 On February 24, 2023, Senator Marco Rubio placed another hold on Garcetti's nomination due to the sexual misconduct scandal.
 On March 8, 2023, the Senate Foreign Relations Committee advanced his nomination by a 13–8 vote, with Senators Todd Young and Bill Hagerty supporting his nomination.
 On March 15, 2023, the United States Senate invoked cloture on his nomination by a 52–42 vote.
-Later that day, his nomination was confirmed by a 52–42 vote.
+His nomination was confirmed later that day by a 52–42 vote.

+Garcetti presented his credentials to Indian President Droupadi Murmu on May 11, 2023.